Santosh7vasa/Face_Attribute_Estimation-FAE/readme.md

-# PYTORCH GLASS DETECTOR USING TRANSFER LEARNING.
+# PYTORCH GLASS CLASSIFIER USING TRANSFER LEARNING.

 ### Used Pytorch to train and validate the model, check "./src/glass_classifier_training.ipynb".
 > To train build the celeba dataset with two classes(glasses and without glasses) and do the test-train split.